Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 We’ll cover all of that in a moment.
 First, let’s talk about how your biological age really affects your muscle growth.

-How Age REALLY Affects Muscle Growth
+How Age Really Affects Muscle Growth

 Hubal and colleagues had 585 people start training to build muscle (study).
 The researchers expected age to hinder muscle growth, so they only accepted participants between the ages of 18–40.
 They stratified the results by age, hoping to remove it as a confounding factor.
 To the researchers’ surprise, though, age didn’t affect muscle growth.
 After twelve weeks of working out, the forty-year-olds had gained just as much muscle as the eighteen-year-olds.
 The researchers speculated that age wouldn’t affect muscle growth until sixty years old.